Sándor Egervári: Hungary

-The departure of Dutchman Erwin Koeman resulted in Egervári being the obvious choice to manage the full Hungarian national side for the first time.
-He was officially appointed on 23 July 2010, with his first task being to take the Hungarian national side to England for a friendly at Wembley Stadium on 11 August 2010.
+The departure of Dutchman Erwin Koeman resulted in Egervári being the obvious choice to manage the full Hungary national side for the first time.
+He was officially appointed on 23 July 2010, with his first task being to take the Hungary national side to England for a friendly at Wembley Stadium on 11 August 2010.
 Once again he had been given the challenge of preparing his side with very little time, but as his success in Egypt with the U-20 side showed, he was more than up to the challenge.

 In the Euro 2012 qualifying, Egervári debuted against Sweden by losing 2–0 in Stockholm on 3 September 2010.
 On home turf his debut was a 2–1 win against Moldova.
 In their third match the team crushed San Marino 8–0 at Puskás Ferenc Stadium.
 Their second away match was in Helsinki Olympic Stadium, where Ádám Szalai scored the opening goal.
 Mikael Forssell equalized the result in the 88th minute, but Hungary won the match on a late goal by Balázs Dzsudzsák in the 94th minute.

 In 2011 Hungary played their first match against Azerbaijan in Maktoum bin Rashid Al Maktoum, Dubai.
 In the 37th minute, Gergely Rudolf scored a goal.
 The second goal was scored by Tamás Hajnal in the 81st minute.
 Hungary beat Azerbaijan 2–0 in a friendly match.
 The first match in the Euro 2012 Qualifiers was against the Netherlands at home in the Puskás Ferenc Stadium on 25 March 2011.
 Hungary was beaten by 4–1 in front of 23,817 supporters.
 The second match was four days later on 29 March 2011.
 Hungary was beaten by 5–3 in a thrilling match.
 Gergely Rudolf scored the equalizer (1–1), Gera Zoltán scored the second Hungarian goal (1–2) and the third goal (3–3).
 Finally, the Netherlands beat Hungary 5–3 in the Amsterdam Arena.
 In March 2011, Hungary was third in their group.
 One of the most important success of Egervári's coaching career was the Euro 2012 qualifying between Hungary and Sweden.
 Due to the injuries of key people like Balázs Dzsudzsák, Roland Juhász, and Zoltán Gera, nobody expected a victory against Sweden.
 On 2 September 2011, Szabics scored against Sweden at the Puskás Ferenc Stadium in the last minutes of the first half.
 However, Sweden equalized in the second half.
 A late goal by Szabics's fellow striker Gergely Rudolf resulted the celebration of 25,000 spectators after beating Sweden in the Euro 2012 qualifying by 2–1.

 On 11 October 2013, Egervári resigned immediately after an 8–1 defeat against the Netherlands in Amsterdam in a penultimate game in the FIFA World Cup 2014 qualifying round, in which Hungary had the chance of securing a second place in Group D that could have entitled it to play-off games.
 He was remembered for the renaissance of modern Hungarian football, and contributed for Hungary's later success in UEFA Euro 2016.